FAQ

 The Westchester Landing is located at 333 South Broadway in Tarrytown and has 30 spaces available during weekdays.
 An additional 100 spaces are available after 4 p.m. on weekdays, along with all day on weekends and holidays.
 The Rockland Landing is located at 1200 Route 9W in South Nyack and features 57 parking spaces.
 Parking at private properties near the landings is prohibited and may result in vehicles being towed.

-Check our Twitter account for updates and consider visiting during off-peak hours, such as weekdays.
+Check our X account for updates and consider visiting during off-peak hours, such as weekdays.

-We strongly encourage visitors to take mass transit to the path.
+We strongly encourage visitors to take mass transit to the path during its busiest times.

 Yes!

-A map, schedule, and details are available on Hudson Link’s website.
+A map, schedules, and details are available on Hudson Link’s website.

 It takes about 80 minutes to walk the path one way.
 Be sure to factor in your return trip.
 If you’re on a bike, it’ll take approximately 20 minutes to go from end to end.